 Anabel: Our years of experience working in the Americas have taught us the importance of having a holistic approach to solving client’s problems, but also being agile enough in our business and delivery model to address more narrow pain points in different markets.

-- Pressure to innovate: Banks and FIs face increasing the threat of various digital disruptors, and a better customer experience.
-But, the “openness and interconnectedness” required to address these factors often create a degree of uncertainty, which can take time to demystify, explain and overcome.
+.
+But, the openness and interconnectedness required to address these factors often create a degree of uncertainty, which can take time to demystify, explain and overcome.

 LTP: With FinTech meaning so many things to so many people, how do you define NovoPayment?

 Anabel: We’re focused on financial and transaction-related problems, particularly as they relate to mass disbursement, collection, and cash conversion.

 We’re unlike traditional payments processors and legacy banking technology because our technology is backed by a customizable, business rules-driven open architecture that is bank-grade, PCI-certified and interconnected with payment and mobile networks to help our clients develop, deploy and manage specialized applications without the demands of designing, building, or maintaining an entire infrastructure (hardware, software, networking, security, and manpower).

 LTP: What is it that differentiates NovoPayment from other FinTechs?

 Anabel: Our platform is modular, cloud-based, multi-country, multi-currency to help clients quickly configure what they need to deploy new localized services, and essential middle and back office services to support day-to-day operations and new ecosystems.

 We’re well established in and recognized in our field – more than 70 program deployments; more than 9,000 corporate users of our platform; and 2017 Pay Awards Best in Category winner for Outstanding White-Label Platform.